 Success comes from believing in your ability to have that success.
 Many spiritual people claim that when you have faith in your desires—that it will happen or indeed has already happened—that no amount of work seems hard, but in fact becomes effortless.

-As a writer and speaker I know how difficult this can be.
-Like all performing artists, doubt and fear is the enemy we battle every day; they, not hard work, are the cause of weariness, disappointment and stress.
+As a writer and speaker, I know how difficult this can be.
+Like all performing artists, doubt and fear are the enemy we battle every day; they, not hard work, are the cause of weariness, disappointment, and stress.

 Work on your beliefs